-At this time, the program only accepts applications for Fall quarter.
+At this time, the program only accepts applications for the traditional MPP for Fall quarter.
+Admissions to the 4+1 program are rolling.
+Please contact the MPP Director for questions.

 Minimum Admission Requirements

 - 1. Possession of a baccalaureate degree from an accredited college or university. - 2.
 A grade point average of not less than 3.0 in all undergraduate course work. - 3.
 Academic preparation or work experience demonstrating analytical and writing skills. - 4.
 For applicants whose preparatory education is principally in a language other than English, a TOEFL score of 550 or higher is required (or 213 on the new conversation scale for the computer-based TOEFL exam).
 A score of 4.5 or higher on the essay portion of the TOEFL is also required.